 In fact, all SUNRISE cities already have city-wide mobility strategies (SUMPs), yet realise that large innovative potentials are untapped at the neighbourhood level which requires the proactive involvement of local communities, stakeholders and residents for novel, creative, lasting and publicly embraced solutions to what they perceive as pressing urban mobility challenges.

-All activities will be accompanied by a thorough research and evaluation programme in order to be able to extract methodically rigorous lessons and to assess their transferability to other neighbourhoods across Europe and, indeed, worldwide.
-This component will be led by Edinburgh Napier University, who has played similar key roles in various previous EU research projects.
+All activities were accompanied by a thorough research and evaluation programme in order to be able to extract methodically rigorous lessons and to assess their transferability to other neighbourhoods across Europe and, indeed, worldwide.
+This component was led by Edinburgh Napier University, who has played similar key roles in various previous EU research projects.